| Pages Below:

 quadriplegia (transient or permanent), visual distrurbances and slurred

+speech can occur.
 Other CNS toxicities include a acute

 encephalopathy consisting of aphasia or hemiparesis, occasionally